 Shahzia Sikander, Holly Hughes

 This three-year advanced mentorship program encourages each student to push their studio practice.
-Working at a rigorous pace, engaging in critical dialog with the group and with the instructors in individual critique, artists refine and expand their investigations.
+Working at a rigorous pace, and engaging in critical dialog with the group and with the instructors in individual critique, artists refine and expand their investigations.
 Wide-ranging topics include concept and approach to contemporary art practice as well as technical and material explorations.
 Students are expected to work independently with the support of their class peers and instructors, raising the ambition of their own studio goals.
 Although primarily a painting workshop, participation by installation artists and other artists working across media is encouraged.
 The goal of the series is for students to gain community, develop insight into their work and, through discussion, challenge themselves to reflect on their artistic intentions.
-This is the first year of a 3-year program.
-To attend a workshop with The Center, a portfolio review is due by Friday, February 11th, 2022.
-Instructions on how to submit your portfolio are as follows: Submit digital images of your work in one single PDF (as opposed to individual JPG attachments) via email directly to the Artistic Director of Painting, Drawing and Printmaking, Liz Ferrill at firstname.lastname@example.org The single PDF must be less than 10 MB to be considered.
-Include 10 images of 10 works with image identification that lists the title, media, dimensions and year of each image.
-While not required, it is helpful to see an artist statement addressing the images you send.
-Include “Advanced Portfolio Review” in the subject line of your email, as well as the title of the workshop for which you are applying.
-Please provide a phone number where you can be reached and a link to your website.
-Submissions that do not follow the requested directions will not be reviewed.
-To be considered, we must receive portfolios by 5 PM MST Friday, Feb.
-11th, 2022.
-If we receive your materials after Feb.
-11th, you will be considered on a space-available basis.
-We will email you regarding your status on or before Friday, Feb.
-25, 2022.
-If you are accepted, a deposit of $500 will be required within one week of notification of acceptance to hold your place.
-Housing will be assigned on a space-available basis upon enrollment.
+Critiques occur in person at the Ranch as well as virtually during fall and spring each year.
+2024 is the third year of this three-year intensive program.
+For more information about our next session of The Center, which begins in 2025, please contact Liz Ferrill, Director of Painting, Drawing, and Printmaking at email@example.com.